8.1.2 Extended type rule

 andAccount.withdraw(299)

-We may in a similar way assign the reference hold by aCreditAccount to anAccount and subsequently invoke an Account method – here withdraw.
+We may in a similar way assign the reference held by aCreditAccount to anAccount and subsequently invoke an Account method – here withdraw.

 In general the extended type rule is defined as follows